THE HOTEL GUESTBOOK

-Abigail attended Willow Tree Performing Arts School from the age of 3 then began to teach drama there at 15.
-She went on to work with Theatre in Education company Infusion Arts, before going on to study Theatre at the University of Chichester.
+Abigail attended Willow Tree Performing Arts School, before going on to study Theatre at the University of Chichester.
 She is a digital artist and dabbles in handdrawn stopmotion animation.
 They are our resident animation expert, chief set designer, and choreographer.

 When crafting they're own work, Abigail creates storybook theatre, combining enchanting narrative with a delicate, mystical aesthetic.
 Their theatre is a gentle sensory experience, ensuring that their work is comfortable and accessible for all.

 Alternatively; Abigail was discovered in a secret woodland glade in 1827, and has seemingly not aged since.
 She is fluent in all animal languages, even the particularly tricky dialectic of the Madagascan fox-moose.
 According to the resident fortune-teller, Abigail’s arrival in the Hotel is a grave omen of a coming disaster, but we reckon it’s worth keeping them around.

 Whilst studying Theatre at the University of Chichester, Eddie has also written, produced, and performed his own music under the stage name Eddie Era.
 He has also worked with live art duo Search Party as part of their research and development team.
 He is our resident sound designer and co-composer.